deKoning/my-root-startpage/README.md

 ### Root is a start-page aimed to simplicity and elegance

 This project is blazing fast :zap:, it only contains an html, css and javascript files.
+This version of the project contains an searchbar for quick and easy online search actions

 ## Customizing